DoniaGasmii/hazard-detection-project/utils/data_format_conversions/README.md

  `yolo_to_coco.py`: Converts YOLO-format annotations into a single COCO-format JSON file.

-📂 **Expected Directory Structure:**: Your YOLO dataset should follow this format:
+📂 **Expected Directory Structure:** Your YOLO dataset should follow this format:
 ```
 dataset/
 ├── images/